3 Types of Solar Panels: Which One Is Best for You?

 If you’re new to the world of solar power, it can be daunting to take that first step.
 Massive leaps in innovation have pushed the industry forward, creating more accessible options for consumers than ever before.
 Thanks to increased adoption and economies of scale, solar technology is now an affordable, accessible, eco-friendly choice.
 But with so many options, it’s hard to know where to begin.

 The first step in switching to solar is identifying what type of solar panels you need.
-There are many different types of photovoltaic solar panels on the market today, each with unique benefits, downsides, and characteristics.
-Here’s a rundown of the three major types to help you make the right choice for your family’s energy needs.
+There are many different models of photovoltaic solar panels on the market today, each with unique benefits, downsides, and characteristics.
+Here’s a rundown of the four major types to help you make the right choice for your family’s energy needs.

 Monocrystalline Solar Panels